SAP/openui5-docs/docs/Step_10_Property_Formatting_Using_Data_Types_9252ee4.md

 ```

-We create two new model properties `salesToDate` and `currencyCode`.
+We create two new model properties `salesAmount` and `currencyCode`.

 ***